 So it’s been a while since you’ve worked on your website?
 Perhaps you have been focused on sales and there’s been no time.
 Maybe you took time off to add a product line, merge with a competitor, expand to another city.
-But now things have settled down and you are ready for the challenge: it’s time to update a website.
+But now things have settled down and you are ready for the challenge: it’s time to update your website.

 Time for a Fresh Approach?